groundxai/groundx-sdks/sdks/typescript/README.md

 ### `groundx.documents.uploadLocal`<a id="groundxdocumentsuploadlocal"></a>

-Upload local documents to GroundX
+Upload documents hosted on a local file system to a GroundX bucket

 #### 🛠️ Usage<a id="🛠️-usage"></a>